TimDreamer/vue-tech-playground/vue-source/README.md

 2. For each value of data, make connections with views to implement reactivity.
 3. Add lifecycle (beforeCreate, created, beforeMounted, mounted) and $refs for `ref="xxx"` in template.
 4. Implement directives (v-text, v-model, v-html) and event binding (@click).
+5. Support watch (function or object), object option only support immediate for the time being.

 ## How to use